 Overall, consolidated marketing and PR services offer numerous benefits to the cybersecurity industry, including cost-effectiveness, streamlined communication, and better brand recognition.
 So, at the end of the day, organisations can stay competitive, reach new markets, and stand out from the crowd even in a challenging economic environment.

-At Code Red, we understand the value of consolidation.
-That’s why our specialised team of cybersecurity PR experts is always prepared to offer a diverse range of services to our clients.
+At Code Red, we understand the value of agency consolidation.
+That’s why our specialised team of cybersecurity PR & marketing experts is always prepared to offer a diverse range of services to our clients.
 Whether it’s media liaison, building journalist relations, creating engaging content, developing marketing campaigns, or conducting research, we are always committed to helping companies achieve a competitive advantage in such a dynamic industry.